-Perhaps no other aspect of Chinese culture gets as much attention, or is as difficult for foreigners to understand, as face.
+Perhaps no other aspect of Chinese culture gets as much attention or is as difficult for foreigners to understand as face.
 At first glance, it doesn’t seem like such a complicated subject.
-After all, the concept of ‘saving face’ seems like a general human principle, hardly unique to Chinese culture.
+After all, the concept of ‘saving face’ is a general human principle, hardly unique to Chinese culture.
 We all think we know what it means to “save face,” and on the surface, you would be correct in assigning that definition to the Chinese version of face—it’s a general way to avoid humiliation.
 Well, sort of.
 Not really.

 In China, face is far more complicated than not wanting to admit to an embarrassing mistake.
-It’s an important social transaction, and it plays out in intricate and complicated ways, especially in business and social relationships.
+It’s an important social transaction, and it plays out in intricate and complicated ways especially in business and social relationships.
 At some point, face will affect every interaction you have with the Chinese, whether you’re a teacher of Chinese students or a business manager with Chinese employees.
-Its power to cement (or destroy) a deal, shape friendships, secure prestige and confer good standing on whomever is given the gift of face can confuse and frustrate foreigners to no end.
+Its power to cement (or destroy) a deal, shape friendships, secure prestige and confer good standing upon whoever is given the gift of face can confuse and frustrate foreigners to no end.

 One of the best examples I know of miànzi in action was a situation when Marcel, a school head, was faced with an angry Shanghai government official.
 Essentially, he was chewed out (yes, humiliated) by said official over a publicly sensitive situation.
 By allowing himself to be chastised, and by respectfully agreeing that he was at fault, (even though he did not believe he was at fault), Marcel was giving the official the chance to save face— the government wanted to know why it wasn’t “informed,” and so that official got to establish his authority.
 In return, the school saved face because it was not burdened by further restrictions, sanctions, reports, and inspections.
 It was a transactional exchange.